Meeting Time: October 21, 2021 at 1:30pm HST

 • Default_avatar

-Kelson Lau almost 3 years ago
+Kelson Lau about 3 years ago

 My name is Kelson Lau, being native hawaiian and born and raised here on Maui I grew up surfing and playing any sport I could.
 I started playing pickleball 3 years ago and fell in love with the sport.
 Since I have started playing I have been constantly introducing pickleball to all my friends.
 Just about everyone I introduce the sport to loves it.
 Being 23 I am younger than the average pickleball players some of the only problems I have run into while playing is that we do not have enough courts to support all the new players.
 Unfortunately the shortage of courts and long waits has deterred some of my friends from playing who could have been great players and developed a new awesome healthy hobby.
 We have been using my home courts in Kula which lots of the time we go are empty, which is awesome but we have to waste a roll of tape every time and someone has to bring a net.
 I have seen pickleball explode to three or four times what is was.
 We have NO designated pickleball courts is the central/ upcountry area with a significant and growing number of players I believe this needs to change.
 Whether it’s transforming these unused tennis courts or building new courts this needs to change.